The family is having fun

-Most grammar experts now say that collective nouns can take either a singular or plural verb depending on the context.
+Collective nouns can take either a singular or plural verb depending on the context.
 So you could treat a collective noun as singular if it referred to a single entity and plural if it referred to a number of individuals.
-Whichever form you choose, be consistent within the same document.

 The family is united in its disapproval.